What Happens if I Fail my CDL Test?

 Passing the test on the first try is not always easy.
 Plenty of talented drivers have failed the CDL Test on their first attempt.
 It is not as big of a deal as you may think.
 Contact us today to learn more about our services and training options to help get you started at a full-time truck driver.

-Updated March 2020
+Updated March 2025

-Luella Bates
+Luella bates

 Adriesue “Bitsy” Gomez